camcamfresh/autocert/README.md

 # Autocert
-A Docker container that helps manage SSL certificates by providing a pipe for certbot commands and wrapping each command with certbot authentication options and the luadns plugin.
+A Docker container that helps manage SSL certificates by providing a Unix socket for certbot commands and wrapping each command with certbot authentication options and the luadns plugin.

 ## Container Summary
 The Dockerfile pulls from `alpine:latest`, copies a few scripts scripts, and installs dependencies for certbot & certbot's luadns plugin used for DNS authentication.